Compile and run the rock-paper-scissors model on Corstone-320 FVP

 -DSYSTEM_CONFIG=Ethos_U85_SYS_DRAM_Mid

-You should see output similar to this, indicating a successful configuration:
+You should see configuration output similar to:

 -- *******************************************************